Graeme Allwright: Later years

 Allwright later worked on film soundtracks, and recorded an album of songs for children.
 He released the album Tant de Joies, a collaboration with American jazz trombonist Glenn Ferris, in 2000.
 In 2005, he made a rare return to New Zealand to perform.
 He performed until the 2010s to spread his non-violent message of working in our conscience to change inegalitarian society.
 In the 2000s, together with Sylvie Dien, he wrote new lyrics to the French national anthem, "La Marseillaise", to make it a song of peace rather than of war.

 Allwright also became well known for his French lyrics adaptation "Petit Garçon" for the Christmas song "Old Toy Trains" by Roger Miller.
 In 2014, the song was adopted as the official song for the annual French charity event Téléthon 2014 and was recorded by the campaign's sponsor (parrain), the Canadian French singer Garou accompanied by a young singer Ryan.
 It also appeared in Garou's Christmas new album It's Magic released 1 December 2014 in France.

 A biography, Graeme Allwright par lui-même, by Jacques Vassal, was published in 2018.

 Death

-Graeme Allwright died aged 93 on 16 February 2020, in the retirement home in Seine-et-Marne where he had been living for a year, according to his daughter Jeanne.
+Allwright died aged 93 on 16 February 2020, in the retirement home in Seine-et-Marne where he had been living for a year.